 These are a step further than a filter, as they change certain bits of the snap only and can’t be reversed once used.
 It feels very un-Apple to have this much control and hopefully it’ll filter through to other areas of the OS in the coming years.

 For the ‘Pros’, there’s ProRAW – Apple’s take on the RAW format – and, coming in a future update, ProRes video recording.
 While I can’t make a judgement on ProRes yet, ProRAW is great and I often switch it on when I have time to really set up a photo and spend a bit of time editing it afterwards.
 The RAW format holds much more data and allows much more control when it comes to the edit, but it also keeps all that computational goodness achieved by Deep Fusion and Smart HDR.

 What’s less Pro is the Cinematic mode, which is a video portrait mode that has some focus racking included too.
 This means it can smartly switch focus between objects and faces to give a ‘cinematic’ look.
 The racking stuff is very good, so it’s a shame the portrait effect feels very artificial and fake.
-Hopefully, like portrait mode before it, it improves with software updates.
 The fact this mode tops out at 1080p 30fps means most will stick with the standard video modes, which remain best-in-class.

 I’d have liked to have seen some more upgrades to the front camera.
 The 12-megapixel selfie camera has been the same for generations now, and it could really do with a little more attention.